 Renovating a brownstone is a huge undertaking and one that will require the services of an experienced architect if it’s to go well.
-Architects are trained to think how a room and building can be best utilized, and by involving one early, you can avoid costly missteps.
+Architects are trained to think about how a room and building can be best utilized, and by involving one early, you can avoid costly missteps.

 How to choose an architect

 Choosing an architect is much like choosing a buyer’s agent.
 Each one will be different, so you’ll want to find one that is qualified and has experience working with brownstones.
-You’ll also want to choose someone that you can get along easily with.
+You’ll also want to choose someone that you can get along quickly with.
 You’ll be working very closely with this person for some time, so find one you feel comfortable with and can get along with.

-If you haven’t bought the home yet, then you should schedule for a site evaluation with your architect.
+If you haven’t bought the home yet, then you should schedule a site evaluation with your architect.
 They can provide invaluable insight into potential problems with renovations and point out its potential.
 This will also give you a chance to see how your working relationship will go.
 Do they listen to you and understand your vision for the home?
 If so, then you might have the right person for the job.
 This kind of job requires a huge team effort, so do your due diligence on finding the right architect.